gooddata/gooddata-ruby/_posts/2014-01-02-working-wth-project.markdown

 date:   2014-01-19 13:56:00
 categories: recipe
 pygments: true
-perex: Learn how to work with a project.
-Clone it copy reports and different things.
+perex: "Learn how to work with a project: clone it, copy reports, and do various other tasks."
 ---

-The basic building block is a project.
-There are several useful things that you can do with it.
-Let's see
+In the GoodData platform, the basic building block is a project, which corresponds to a datamart.
+In this section, we go over several useful project-related tasks and how to execute them using the Ruby SDK.

 ##CLI

-Before we delve into APIs let's briefly explore the capabilities of command line interface for project manipulation
+Before we dig into the APIs, let's briefly explore the capabilities of the command line interface for project manipulation.

 ###Create a project

 TBD

 ###Clone project
-You can easily clone project.
-This is very useful for testing and making backups of your project.
+Cloning a project is easy and very useful for testing and making backups:

 {% highlight ruby %}
   gooddata -p PROJECT_ID project clone --data --users --name "Name of the new project"
 {% endhighlight %}

-This will make an exact same clone of your project.
-There are three main parameters that you can use.
+This command creates an exact clone of your project.
+The following parameters can be applied:

---data/--no-data will clone the project including data.
+--data/--no-data does or does not clone the data in the source project into the clone.
---users/--no-users will clone the project including all the users.
-If you opt out it will bring in just the user that is performing the cloning
+--users/--no-users does or does not clone the users in the source project into the clone.
+The user who creates the clone is always added as the owner and project Administrator of the clone.

-The defaults are with data but without all users.
+By default, a project is cloned with data and without all users.

 ###Delete project

-Be careful this cannot be reverted
+**WARNING: Deleting a project cannot be reverted.**

 {% highlight ruby %}
   gooddata -p PROJECT_ID  project delete